HumanCellAtlas/dcp/SECURITY.md

 the [data-portal](https://github.com/HumanCellAtlas/data-portal).
 or the [dcp-cli](https://github.com/humancellatlas/dcp-cli).

-Public read access to files in, for example, data-store is intended and does not require authentication, however, any method that circumvents the normal auth process for other endpoints **is** a vulnerability (check the swagger for endpoints that do or do not require auth: https://dss.data.humancellatlas.org/ )
+By default, public read access to files in, for example, data-store is intended and does not require authentication, however, any method that circumvents the normal auth process for other endpoints **is** a vulnerability (check the swagger for endpoints that do or do not require auth: https://dss.data.humancellatlas.org/ )